-Free Play and Point Play
+Free Play and Point Play Resolved

-We are troubled by the assertion in the Tribe's response indicating that the State seeks additional revenue sharing payments stemming from free play under the 2007 Gaming Compact.
-Section 7 of the 2015 Compact provides a two-year period from its effective date for the State to pursue its assertion that the Tribe's net win should not deduct wins and losses arising from free play or point play.
-Our position remains the same.
-Free play and point play must be treated according to industry standards and Generally Accepted Accounting Principles (GAAP) by excluding both from the definition of "net win," which forms the basis for revenue sharing calculations.
-We are in agreement with the Tribe that its net win - and thus its revenue sharing payments - should include wins and losses arising from free play or point play and should result in a reduction in revenue sharing payments.
-In light of its conflict with industry standards and GAAP, it is our view that a contrary assertion by the State that includes such sums in revenue sharing calculations would constitute an impermissible tax on tribal gaming revenues in violation of IGRA.
+We wish to commend the Tribes and the State for the successful resolution of the free play and point play issue.
+Free play and point play will now be treated according to industry standards and Generally Accepted Accounting Principles (GAAP) by excluding both from the definition of "net win," which forms the basis for revenue sharing calculations.
+We note, however, that Section 7 of the 2015 Compacts reserves a 2-year period from its effective date for the State to pursue its assertion that the Tribes' net win- and, thus, their revenue sharing payments - should include wins and losses arising from free play or point play.
+Nothing in the revenue sharing provisions of the 2001 Compacts supports the State's position.
+Moreover, in light of its conflict with industry standards and GAAP, it is our view that the State's unilateral determination to include such sums in revenue sharing calculations would constitute an impermissible tax on tribal gaming revenues in violation of IGRA.